Princess Anna of Montenegro: Later life

+The family of Nicholas I of Montenegro, 1910.

 Anna was said to be "unusually beautiful"; she was vivacious, and tall, while Francis was handsome, likable, tall, and well-educated.
 The happily married couple had no children.
 Anna and Francis were very popular with their respective families.

 The same year they married, Francis was rumored to have been chosen as governor-general of the politically turbulent island of Crete by Turkey and Greece.

 Prior to World War I, Anna and her husband spent much of their time at Prinz Emils Garten in Darmstadt, but once the war began, they were advised by Francis' cousin Ernest Louis, Grand Duke of Hesse to stay out of Germany.
 When Italy joined the war, the couple found themselves to be permanent exiles, and consequently settled in Switzerland, where Francis pursued his academic studies.
 The couple had never been rich, but now their financial state was worse than ever; by August 1916, Francis was described as "awfully bad off".
 Throughout her life, Princess Anna anonymously wrote and published a large number of musical compositions that obtained a certain degree of commercial success.
 The royalties from these compositions provided a much-needed source of income for the couple.
 While working on an opera in 1899, Anna gained an interview of considerable length with the famous Italian composer Pietro Mascagni in the royal palace of Naples, as she wanted to consult him for musical advice.
 Anna's sister Crown Princess Elena of Italy helped her procure the meeting.

 Death

 Francis died on 31 July 1924 in Territet (near Montreux, Switzerland).
-Though she had never met him, his niece-in-law Edwina Mountbatten had continuously sent him an allowance during his lifetime, and continued to do so with his widow, sending Anna money until Edwina's own death in 1960.
+Though she had never met him, his niece-in-law Edwina Mountbatten had continuously sent him an allowance during her lifetime, and continued to do so with his widow, sending Anna money until Edwina's own death in 1960.

 In the British royal family's 1917 eradication of German titles and styles, the Battenbergs became known as Mountbattens – all except Prince Francis and Anna.
-She would continue to use the name Battenberg until her death, surpassing all others in the royal house.
-Anna died on 22 April 1971 in Montreux, Switzerland, aged 96.
-Her body was buried, alongside her husband Francis Joseph, in the Waldfriedhof, Schaffhausen, Switzerland.
+Anna would continue to use the name Battenberg until her death, surpassing all others in the royal house.
+Anna died on 22 April 1971 in Montreux, Switzerland.
 For a number of years, she was Europe's oldest living princess.